 When you do this, tensions and conflicts are reduced.

 What I am referring to are the fundamentals of parenting.
-I am referring to learning how you have influence over your children’s behavior.
+I am referring to learning how you influence your children’s behavior.
 I am referring to how you develop a strong and enduring relationship with your children.
-And I am referring to how you create healthy, responsible children who enjoy being a part of their family.
+And I am referring to how you create healthy, responsible children who enjoy being a part of their families.

 In essence, this means that you do not leave parenting to chance.
 You do not rely upon the advice of neighbors or family members.
 You do not get your input from a newspaper columnist.